 What do you do now?

-I am president of a defense contracting company that focuses on intelligence.
+I am president of InTec, LLC, a defense contracting company that focuses on intelligence.
 After college, I joined the Air Force as an Imagery Intelligence Officer and fell in love with it.
-I had no idea what I was doing but they Air Force trained me and I really learned to love what I do.
+I had no idea what I was doing, but they Air Force-trained me, and I really learned to love what I do.
 I worked for some big firms after the Air Force and was excited to come on board at my current firm and build it to the company it is today.
-We went from having just five employees in 2012 and we will have close to 190 by the end of this year.
+We went from having just five employees in 2012, and we will have close to 190 by the end of this year.

 What do you do outside of work?
 What are you passionate about?

-I am passionate about helping the special needs community, specifically in our hometown.
-My wife and I started the EMBRACE Special Needs Ministry at our church a few years ago and I am sit on the board for Joni & Friends of Ohio.
+I am passionate about helping the special-needs community, specifically in our hometown.
+My wife and I started the EMBRACE Special Needs Ministry at our church a few years ago, and I sit on the board for Joni & Friends of Ohio.
 Our daughter is pursuing a career in social work and really inspired us to be more involved with organizations that help those with special needs and people with disabilities.